Causality is rare: some topological properties of causal quantum channels: Causality is rare in QFT

-Again, while we have no general proof that there is always an acausal channel, we can state the following in the case of a real scalar field. \begin{corollary} Given any globally hyperbolic spacetime $\mathbf{M}$, with a real scalar QFT $\mathfrak{A}$, and any compact subregion $\mathbf{K}$, the set of causal channels is nowhere dense in the set of local channels, and the set of causal unitaries is meagre in the set of local unitaries. \begin{proof} Let $\mathbf{K}$ be compact.
-The local algebras for a real scalar field are hyperfinite type $\text{III}_1$ algebras, so to apply theorems \ref{thrm:causal_meagre} and \ref{thrm:meagre_causal_unitary}, we need only show that there is an acausal unitary in $\operatorname{U}(\mathbf{K})$.
-By a mild adaption of claims 10.5 and 10.7 of \cite{albertini2023ideal}, there exists an $f$ supported in $\mathbf{K}$, and $h,g$ spacelike separated and supported in $\mathbf{K}_\text{in/out}$ respectively, such that $\Delta(f,g)\neq 0\neq \Delta(f,h)$.
+Again, while we have no general proof that there is always an acausal channel, we can state the following in the case of a real scalar field. \begin{corollary} Given any globally hyperbolic spacetime $\mathbf{M}$, with a real scalar QFT $\mathfrak{A}$, and any compact subregion $\mathbf{K}$, the set of causal channels is nowhere dense in the set of local channels. \begin{proof} Let $\mathbf{K}$ be compact.
+The local algebras for a real scalar field are hyperfinite type $\text{III}_1$ algebras, so to apply theorem \ref{thrm:causal_meagre}, we need only show that there is an acausal unitary in $\operatorname{U}(\mathbf{K})$.
+By a mild adaptation of claims 10.5 and 10.7 of \cite{albertini2023ideal}, there exists an $f$ supported in $\mathbf{K}$, and $h,g$ spacelike separated and supported in $\mathbf{K}_\text{in/out}$ respectively, such that $\Delta(f,g)\neq 0\neq \Delta(f,h)$.
 Then, by section III.C \cite{PhysRevD.105.025003}, the unitary $e^{i\phi(f)^2}\in \operatorname{U}(\mathbf{K})$ is acausal, as

-depends explicitly on $\lambda$, and so can communicate. \end{proof} \end{corollary} We see nothing special about the real scalar field, other than its simplicity, and expect similar results to hold for a broad class of QFTs, even interacting ones.
+depends explicitly on $\lambda$, and so can communicate. \end{proof} \end{corollary} We see nothing special about the real scalar field, other than its simplicity, and expect similar results to hold for a broad class of QFTs, including interacting ones.